 NOTICE Check oil level when engine is cold.

 - 1. Place vehicle on a level surface. - 2.
+Clean around dipstick to avoid foreign particles falling down the tube. - 3.
 Unscrew dipstick then remove it and wipe clean.

 1. Engine oil dipstick